isobelcochrane938/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote highlights the ongoing challenge that programmers face in creating user-friendly software that can withstand the unpredictable actions of users.
 It also reminds us of the importance of considering the end-user when designing and developing software.

+# 2023-11-21
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rich Cook

+This quote highlights the ongoing challenge for programmers to create robust and user-friendly software, while acknowledging that there will always be unforeseen ways in which users may interact with or misuse it.
+It also emphasizes the importance of considering the end-user in the development process and designing programs that can accommodate a range of user abilities and behaviors.